AgustinSRG/eth-test-node-action/README.md

 # Ethereum test node (GitHub Action)

-This [GitHub Action](https://github.com/features/actions) sets up a single-node and free-gas ethrereum RPC environment to automatically test smart contract projects.
+This [GitHub Action](https://github.com/features/actions) sets up a single-node and free-gas Ethereum RPC environment to automatically test smart contract projects.

 This action is limited only to Github Actions.
-If you want to create a test ethreum node in your local computer, try this instead: [https://github.com/AgustinSRG/eth-test-node](https://github.com/AgustinSRG/eth-test-node)
+If you want to create a test Ethereum node in your local computer, try this instead: [https://github.com/AgustinSRG/eth-test-node](https://github.com/AgustinSRG/eth-test-node)

 ## Usage